-- Tenants, likewise, should communicate their needs and plans with landlords so that an efficient, safe and effective plan for coordinating returning to work is followed, in particular as it relates to common spaces, including garages and elevators. - Landlords would be best served by communicating with tenants about the precautions they are taking to prevent the spread of COVID-19 and should provide warnings if they know that a person with COVID-19 has used common areas under their control.
-Additional information about premises liability is available here. - Add return to work best practices in owners association or building rules and manuals. - Determine who is responsible for the additional costs associated with social distancing and sanitation practices.
+- Tenants, likewise, should communicate their needs and plans with landlords so that an efficient, safe and effective plan for coordinating returning to work is followed, in particular as it relates to common spaces, including garages and elevators. - Landlords would be best served by communicating with tenants about the precautions they are taking to prevent the spread of COVID-19 and should provide warnings if they know that a person with COVID-19 has used common areas under their control. - Add return to work best practices in owners association or building rules and manuals. - Determine who is responsible for the additional costs associated with social distancing and sanitation practices.
 As between landlords, associations and tenants, documents such as the leases and association bylaws and covenants should be consulted to see how responsibilities and costs are borne.

-Considerations for Invitees/Vendors/Third-Parties
+- Considerations for Invitees/Vendors/Third-Parties